Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Related Work

 \subsection{Efficient Neural Network}

-There has been rising interest in building a small and efficient network~\cite{han2015deep,mobilenets,hinton2015distilling}.
+There has been a rising interest in building a small and efficient network ~\cite{mobilenets,qin2020binary,gou2021knowledge}.
 These approaches can be categorized into three groups: \textbf{1)} Compressing pretrained networks using pruning or quantizing techniques, \textbf{2)} transferring knowledge of a deep model to a shallow one, and \textbf{3)} designing small but efficient models.
 In this section, we summarize the latter category, which aims to build a lean neural network in terms of design engineering, as it matches our approach most closely.

-\citet{squeezenet} introduces SqueezeNet to build a parameter-efficient architecture based on the AlexNet~\cite{alexnet}.
-By doing so, they achieve comparable performance level with 50$\times$ fewer parameters than the baseline model.
-Unlike the SqueezeNet, MobileNet~\cite{mobilenets} aims to decrease the number of operations in order to reduce the inference runtime.
-This model decomposes the standard convolution to 1$\times$1 and depthwise separable convolutions used in the previous studies~\cite{dwconv}.
-While the MobileNet cuts down the computational cost effectively, 1$\times$1 convolution becomes the new bottleneck, and thus can be the limitation to pushing down the overall cost.
-To mitigate this issue, ShuffleNet and its variant~\cite{shufflenet,shufflenetv2} use the channel shuffle unit following the 1$\times$1 group convolution.\\ Referring to the recent literature, we apply a depthwise separable convolution technique in the residual block with a generalized form to achieve a fast and lightweight SR model.
+Iandola et al.,~\cite{squeezenet} introduces SqueezeNet to build a parameter-efficient architecture based on AlexNet~\cite{alexnet}.
+By doing so, they achieve comparable classification accuracy with 50$\times$ fewer parameters than the baseline model.
+Unlike SqueezeNet, MobileNet~\cite{mobilenets} aims to decrease the number of operations in order to reduce the inference runtime.
+This model decomposes the standard convolution to 1$\times$1 and depthwise separable convolutions.
+While the MobileNet effectively cuts down the computational cost, 1$\times$1 convolution becomes the new bottleneck and thus can be the limitation to pushing down the overall cost.
+To mitigate this issue, ShuffleNet variants~\cite{shufflenetv2} use the channel shuffle unit following the 1$\times$1 group convolution.
+Referring to the recent literature~\cite{mobilenets,shufflenetv2}, we apply a depthwise separable convolution technique in residual blocks to build a fast and lightweight SR model.
+Instead of using depthwise separable convolution, however, we use group convolution to make the efficiency of the network tunable.